 In 2019 the EU presented a set of guidelines on trustworthy AI (read more about them here).
 These guidelines offer great basis for theoretical discussion, but we need to make sure that we collectively – as nations, industries, companies – are able to bring them to practice.
 We believe organizations such as ours have a responsibility to show how trustworthy AI might look in practice.

 The potential benefits of using AI across the Schibsted portfolio are countless.
-In a first round of cases we will tell you about how Distribution Innovations works with AI to minimize their environmental footprint, how Bergens Tidende uses computer vision to identify gender biases in news reporting and how the Prisjakt price index staff is empowered through machine learning.
+We start by sharing the stories about how Distribution Innovations works with AI to minimize their environmental footprint, how Bergens Tidende uses computer vision to identify gender biases in news reporting and how the Prisjakt price index staff is empowered through machine learning.